tfgg/tfgg.github.io/_pages/magres-python/magres_python_install.markdown

 cd magres-format
 ```

 and then follow the rest of the installation process.
+This is the recommended way to get MagresPython as it will allow you to easily get future updates by running the `git pull` command in the `magres-format` directory.

 ### Downloading the zip